cloudmesh-community/book/chapters/preface/notation.md

 :smiley:

-> Sections marked by the contributor with a :smiley: when they are
+> Sections marked by the contributor with this emoji when they are
-> ready to be reviewd.
+> ready to be reviewed.

 :wave:

-> Sections that neeed modifications ar indicated with :wave:.
-They
+> Sections that need modifications are indicated with this emoji.
-> have been first set to :smiley:

 :warning: